alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

 DB.
 These files are because of the fact that to communicate with the backend, I am required to make AJAX calls.

-**Note that the test cases do not cover the case where nothing was covered from the DB.
-In that case, the results will return false.
-You have to verify that there is something returned from each queries you receive back.**

 # database_layer.php limitations
 Uploading images does not currently work.
 If someone has time, the method addContent would need to be modified to be able to work with images.

-Also, the addComment method tries to find its Content ID (CID) using its reply string.
-This approach is limited, because two contents' replyString could be the same.
-I have not thought enough about it enough to give the best solution. know what is the best method to get the CID.

 # Updated ER
 I have included the file FinalER.drawio, which is the final ER diagram I came